 Following this, she joined the writing team of ‘Tonightly’, which was an Objective production for Channel 4, wrote ‘Jane & Marcus’ for BBC Radio 4, produced by Gareth Edwards and co-developed original ideas with Robert Evans, following their BBC commission for ‘Frozen’, produced by Paul Schlesinger.
 She also developed ‘Night Shift’, an original comedy-drama about mother-daughter relationships with Ruth Jones’ production company, Tidy Productions, as well as scripting a constructed reality show, ‘Pedwar’ for S4C alongside Noel James, produced by Huw Chiswell.

 From 2010 to 2014, Eirlys scripted over thirty episodes of ‘Jonathan’ (S4C Wales’ prime-time sports entertainment show) fronted by rugby star Jonathan Davies.
-She also performed her own comic creation on the show - “Rhian Madame Rugby” - a fanatical Welsh rugby fan/roving reporter, who gained an unprecedented number of followers for a Welsh TV personality on social media.
-This led to a book deal: Eirlys’ best-selling novel “Madame Rugby: The Wedding” was published by Y Lolfa in Welsh in 2013.
+She also performed her own comic creation on the show - “Rhian Madame Rugby” - a fanatical Welsh rugby fan/roving reporter, who gained an unprecedented number of followers for a Welsh TV personality on social media at the time and attracted a book deal.
+“Madame Rugby: The Wedding” / “Madamrygbi: Y Briodas,” published by Y Lolfa in Welsh in 2013.